inr-kit/tovtk/README.md

 The local variant installs `pip` to `?$HOME/.local/bin`.
 Ensure to add this folder to the `$PATH` variable.

 ## Dependensies
-The tovtk package uses `numpy` and `vtk` Python bindings.
+The tovtk package uses the numpy package and Python bindings to VTK library.
 In a recent ubuntu they can be installed with
 ```bash
 >sudo apt-get install python-numpy
 >sudo apt-get install python-vtk